“What are the UW Data Science master’s program courses like?”

 What do I learn in the course?

 “DS 700: Foundations of Data Science” introduces you to data science and its importance in business decision-making.
-The course provides an overview of commonly used data science tools, such as R, Tableau, and SQL Server, along with assignments on descriptive and predictive analytics.
+The course provides an overview of commonly used data science tools, such as R, and SQL Server, along with assignments on descriptive and predictive analytics.
 There is a focus on statistics, programming, ethical perspectives, and strategic deployment of analytics to lay the foundation for data science applications.

 At the end of this course, you’ll be able to: